By David Atkin, CEO, Principles for Responsible Investment

 David_Atkin_at_PRI_in_Person_2024_with_Canadian_deputy_PM_Chrystia_Freeland_cp

-Turning to the plenary stage, highlights included a keynote by Canadian Deputy PM and Minister of Finance, Chrystia Freeland (pictured above), who announced plans to mandate climate disclosures for large federally incorporated private companies and the development of a ‘Made-in-Canada’ taxonomy, largely based off the Sustainable Finance Action Counsel’s recommendations on taxonomy.
+Turning to the plenary stage, highlights included a keynote by Canadian Deputy PM and Minister of Finance, Chrystia Freeland (pictured above), who announced plans to mandate climate disclosures for large federally incorporated private companies and the development of a ‘Made-in-Canada’ taxonomy, largely based off the Sustainable Finance Action Council’s recommendations on taxonomy.
 This signalled the government’s clear intention to foster an enabling environment for responsible investors.

 This topic is, as you may be aware, one of our key strategic priorities at the PRI – as outlined in our new three-year strategy.
 The industry has come a long way, but we know that policymakers need to be the prime movers to accelerate and facilitate responsible investors’ activities.
 We therefore warmly welcomed this announcement and look forward to working with the Canadian government as these plans come to fruition.